 Working on SEO can sometimes seem overwhelming.
 After all, there is so much that can be done and so many different ways to measure success.
-One of the most helpful places to start is understanding brand vs. non-brand organic search traffic, and then developing further goals and measurement approaches from there.
+One of the most helpful places to start is understanding branded vs non branded keywords, and knowing how to analyze both with Google Search Console.

-Branded organic search is search traffic that comes to your site from customers and prospects who are actively looking for your company (your “brand”).
+Branded keywords are search terms from customers and prospects who are actively looking for your company (your “brand”).

-Non-branded organic search is search traffic that comes to your site from customers and prospects who are looking for something related to your company, but are not actively searching for your company itself.
-In the case of our coffee example, keywords like “coffee”, “coffee shop near me”, “coffee shops with free wi-fi”, “closest coffee to me”, and “best coffee shops in raleigh” would all be non-branded keywords that in aggregate make up a total inbound traffic stream of “non-brand organic search”.
+Nonbranded keywords are search terms from customers and prospects who are looking for something related to your company, but are not actively searching for your company itself.
+In the case of our coffee example, keywords like “coffee”, “coffee shop near me”, “coffee shops with free wi-fi”, “closest coffee to me”, and “best coffee shops in raleigh” would all be non branded keywords that in aggregate make up a total inbound traffic stream of “non-brand organic search”.

-What’s the Difference in “Value” Between Brand vs. Non-Brand Organic Search?
+What’s the Difference in “Value” Between Branded vs Non Branded Keywords?

 In the case of a complicated B2B purchase, a non-branded search query could very well drive an organic search click that marks the start of a long customer journey resulting in a lucrative new software contract.
 In the case of our coffee example, whichever coffee purveyor wins the SERP (search engine results page) with the best placement is likely to reap the benefits of a coffee purchase within the next 30 minutes.
 Understanding the value of these searches relies on the length of the journeys your customers take before converting, and the ultimate value of that conversion.